Designing quantum technologies with a quantum computer: Methods

 \subsection{Qubit-wise Commuting Partitioning and Circuit Optimization}

-The resulting Hamiltonian, $\hat{H}$, expressed as a sum of Pauli strings, is partitioned into qubit-wise commuting (QWC) groups.
-In each group, all terms commute within corresponding qubit subspaces, allowing a set of single-qubit Clifford rotations to simultaneously diagonalize the group \cite{Verteletskyi2019, JoshIzaac2021}.
-This property is particularly useful when implementing time evolution via Trotterization, as it enables the use of canonical circuits for exponentiating the diagonal Pauli strings \cite{dlevelSim}.
-The grouping further allows optimal reordering of exponentials, so that adjacent adjoint operations cancel, effectively reducing both the number of gates and the overall circuit depth.
+The Hamiltonian $\hat{H} = \hat{H}_S + \hat{H}_N + \hat{H}_B + \hat{H}_{\text{dd}}$, decomposed into a linear combination of Pauli strings, is partitioned into qubit-wise commuting (QWC) groups, whose terms commute within each qubit subspace and can therefore be simultaneously diagonalized via single-qubit Clifford rotations \cite{Verteletskyi2019, JoshIzaac2021}.
+This structure simplifies Trotterized time evolution by enabling canonical exponentiation circuits for diagonal Pauli operators \cite{dlevelSim}.
+Moreover, grouping permits optimal ordering of exponentials, allowing cancellation of adjacent adjoint operations and reducing both gate count and circuit depth.